hashicorp/setup-nomad-pack/README.md

 - Set the `NOMAD_ADDR` to the IP-address or hostname of a Nomad cluster that is routable for GitHub Actions Runners.
 - Set the `NOMAD_TOKEN` to a token with appropriate permissions to carry out Pack-specific operations on a Nomad cluster.

+Optionally, set any and all [environment variables](https://www.nomadproject.io/docs/commands#environment-variables) as required for your Nomad cluster.

 > **Warning**
 > Running services such as Nomad on a publicly accessible port without authentication is a decidedly bad idea.